 The Klingler College of Arts and Sciences Advising Center is a team of professional academic advisers committed to serving students and helping them achieve success.
-This award-winning center offers comprehensive assistance for each student’s development and is open five days a week all year long.
+This center offers comprehensive assistance for each student’s development and is open five days a week all year long.

 Explore the Majors Fair

-The Klingler College of Arts and Sciences Advising Center sponsors the annual “Explore the Majors” Fair to encourage and assist freshmen and sophomores who are undecided about their areas of study to explore the many majors and minors in the College.
+The Klingler College of Arts and Sciences Advising Center sponsors the annual “Explore the Majors” Fair to encourage and assist freshmen and sophomores who are undecided about their areas of study to explore the many majors and minors in the college.
 The “Explore the Majors” Fair provides an excellent opportunity for students to discuss majors and minors with faculty representatives, upperclassmen and alumni from every major area in the Klingler College of Arts and Sciences.

 The writing center offers one-to-one tutoring to all Marquette students, staff and faculty on all kinds of writing projects, from first year English papers to graduate theses, from history papers to personal statements for law school.
-The center is staffed with mix of graduate students who usually teach a section of ENGL 1001 Rhetoric and Composition 1 or ENGL 1002 Rhetoric and Composition 2 and undergraduate peer tutors.
+The center is staffed with a mix of graduate students who usually teach a section of ENGL 1001 Rhetoric and Composition 1 or ENGL 1002 Rhetoric and Composition 2 and undergraduate peer tutors.